ALSTDI/ALS-RWE/docs/stardustt-approach.md

 One important contributor to these challenges is the **curse of knowledge**—a cognitive bias first described by Camerer, Loewenstein, and Weber (1989) in *The Curse of Knowledge in Economic Settings: An Experimental Analysis*.
 This bias occurs when individuals with expertise find it difficult to imagine what it is like for others not to possess that knowledge, often leading to overestimations of others’ understanding and ineffective communication.

-In OMOP projects, this bias can manifest when experienced informaticists, engineers, or OHDSI community members assume that all team members are familiar with prerequisites such as relational databases, GitHub workflows, or the OHDSI toolchain.
+In OMOP projects, this bias can manifest when experienced informaticists, engineers, or OHDSI community members assume that all team members are familiar with prerequisites such as relational databases, GitHub workflows, or the OHDSI tool stack.
 Without intentional, role-specific onboarding, new participants can become overwhelmed and disengaged.

 Our work on the **CURE ID** project provided direct, practical experience with these challenges and informed the development of the **STARDUSTT Framework** as a structured approach to address them.